aditya-rv-vlsi/ASIC_Design_Class_1/README.md

 <details>
   <summary>Laboratory 7: Using the TL Verilog Program written in the previous laboratory, convert the TL Verilog Program to Verilog Program using Sandpiper.
 Write a testbench using sample testbench for rvmyth.
 Use iverilog to simulate and gtkwave to view the output waveforms.
 Plot below signals from gtkwave

-1) clock signal appended with your name
+1) Clock signal appended with your name
-2) reset signal
+2) Reset signal
-3) 10-bit output which shows the gradual addition of 1 to 10 or 1 to 9
+3) 10-bit output which shows the gradual addition of 1 to 10

 The above waveforms should match with your TLV waveform.
    </summary>